Mangotsfield railway station: Second station

 A Carson's Chocolate factory was opened in the middle of the Mangotsfield railway triangle in the early 1910s.
 Served by a private siding; and with its own cricket pitch, tennis courts and bowling green; the factory became a well-known landmark for rail travellers, as well as an extra source of passengers for the station.
 The station also became the site of regular releases of racing pigeons.

 In 1923, grouping resulted in the Midland Railway being absorbed into the London, Midland and Scottish Railway.
 Mangotsfield's peak usage came in the inter-war years, when the station staff consisted of a station master, two booking clerks, two foremen, and three porters; however, Mangotsfield itself never saw the large amounts of traffic it had been built for, and was considered a somewhat desolate place.
 Actor Arnold Ridley was once stranded at the station, and the sound of a train passing on the eastern side of the triangle, out of sight of the station, inspired him to write his play The Ghost Train.
 During the Second World War, the glass platform roofs were removed as a precautionary measure in the event of air raids, making the station even more unwelcoming to passengers.

 Passenger traffic declined following the war and when the railways were nationalised in 1948 – following the passage of the Transport Act 1947 – Mangotsfield came under the aegis of the London Midland Region of British Railways.
 The 1950s saw an increase in road travel, and rail passenger numbers declined.
-The eastern side of the Mangotsfield triangle closed on 18 September 1962, and, with the Great Western Main Line providing an alternate route from Bristol to Bath, the Beeching Report of 1963 recommended closure of the branch from Mangotsfield to Bath Green Park.
-Goods facilities at the original site of the station were withdrawn on 10 June 1963, and local stopping services between Bristol and Gloucester ended on 4 May 1965.
-Passenger services along the Bath branch were to be withdrawn from 3 January 1966, but had a temporary reprieve due to difficulties with the rail replacement bus service.
+The eastern side of the Mangotsfield triangle closed on 18 September 1962, and, with the Great Western Main Line providing an alternative route from Bristol to Bath, the Beeching Report of 1963 recommended closure of the branch from Mangotsfield to Bath Green Park.
+Goods facilities at the original site of the station were withdrawn on 10 June 1963, and local stopping services between Bristol and Gloucester ended on 4 January 1965.
+Passenger services along the Bath branch were planned to be withdrawn from 3 January 1966, but had a temporary reprieve due to difficulties with the rail replacement bus service.
 The line and station eventually closed two months later on 7 March 1966.
 Trains continued to pass the station site non-stop for several years, however, as there were two routes between Bristol and Yate — via Filton and via Mangotsfield — it was decided to close the line through Mangotsfield as an economy measure.
 The line was slated to be closed on 3 January 1970, but on 26 December 1969 an embankment collapse near Fishponds blocked the line and it was never reopened.